Preprocessor#

 #else # if condition2 B # endif #endif

-#elifdefMACROAdded in C23 for constistency, equivalent to
+#elifdefMACROAdded in C23 for consistency, equivalent to

 #elif !defined(MACRO)